opencdms-project/project-standards-team/data_model_review/README.md

 3rd normal form?
 -->

-### Hypertables
+#### Hypertables

 MCH makes use of manual partitioning by creating a separate observations table for each element.
 All data is still held in the same database instance, but split into separate tables.
 For some installations this may have performance benefits due to the reduction in index size in each table, which in turn results in improved search performance.
+Other systems

 However, in a time-series databases where indexing through time is essential, only partitioning the data into a relative small number of different variables would not be as effective as using a solution that partitions based on observation time (and optionally other values).